Our funds / Huntsville Community Fund

 The project is estimated to cost $10,000 and is to be funded entirely through community donations.
 Please note: Should the fund not reach the $10,000 financial goal, donations will be reallocated to other diversity-related Town projects.

 Image of the conceptual design for the sign installation located in the Unity Path location between Town Hall at 37 Main Street and Trinity United Church.
+Please note as a conceptual design it is provided for illustrative purposes and may change.

 Commitment to reconciliation